Rainbow Veggie Ranch DipJump to Recipe

 The colors are bright, it’s relatively healthy, and it’s pretty delicious.
-I like to serve it with Simply7 chips (my personal favorite are the lentil or hummus varieties).
+Serve it with any kind of favorite chip!

 I thought about using packaged ranch mix for this dip, but liked the flavors more by just combining some simple spices and herbs myself.

-Mash that all together really well.
+Mash all the ranch veggie dip ingredients together really well.
 It helps if your cream cheese is at room temperature.

 Then spread it out in a large 9×13 dish.
 Honestly, if you wanted to you could skip the veggie topping and this is a really good dip for chips by itself!
 I know because I “tested” a fair amount of it prior to doing the veggie layer.

 Now let’s talk rainbows!
-Now any true rainbow fan will know I’m missing a color, but there isn’t any natural blue veggies so I just left it out.
+Now any true rainbow fan will know I’m missing a color, but there aren’t any natural blue vegetables so I just left it out.
 No biggie.
 These work though for the rest of the rainbow!
+I used a mix of tomatoes, carrots, yellow peppers, broccoli florets and purple cabbage.

-The only real trick to this dip and why it takes probably 15-20 minutes to make is you want to make sure you dice the veggies really evenly and finely.
+The only real trick to this dip and why the prep time is 15-20 minutes is you want to make sure you dice the veggies really evenly and finely.
 No big chunks!

 Get to work!